amec1203/amec1203.github.io/_posts/2018-04-18-diary_of_a_rookie_coder.markdown

 ---

 Full disclosure: this is my first time writing a personal blog post so if you have expectations, I hope they're low!
 I'm also only 2.5 weeks into coding school, attending part-time, so my experience and insights are limited.
-Not the best opener, I know, but *if there's one thing I've learned from coding so far, it's that it's okay to be honest about the challenges you face - in fact you can embrace them.*
+Not the best opener, I know, but *if there's one thing I've learned from coding so far, it's that it's okay to be honest about the challenges you face - in fact, you should embrace them.*

 I'm at a place in my life where I am ready to take on a challenge.
 I've always been the tech savvy person amongst my friends and family, so naturally the computer was a good place to start.
 I first dabbled with code in my current job when I worked with a wonderful team at Thoughtworks to build a website.
 I loved the taste and wanted more.
 I then studied code to prepare for Flatiron's online program, and here I am now.
 Turns out Learn IDE, the open-source text editor that Flatiron uses, is really a portal to a new dimension!